February 21, 2022

 - Keep them simple: People remember things based on simple ideas

-- Be unexpected: When you take people by surprise they tend to remember it later
+- Be unexpected: When you take people by surprise they tend to remember it later – such as a compelling stat or story framed in a stand-out way

-- Communicate clearly: Human actions and sensory information, images and proverbs help people understand an idea
+- Communicate clearly: Human actions and sensory information, images, and proverbs help people understand an idea

-- Be credible: Use facts, figures and examples and believable sources
+- Be credible: Use facts, figures, and examples, and believable sources

 - Inspire and create an emotional connection: People remember things that tap into their emotions – whether it’s something funny that makes them laugh or causes them to reflect